Hammerless

 A hammerless firearm is a firearm that lacks an exposed hammer or hammer spur.
-Although it may not literally lack a hammer, it lacks a hammer that the user can pull directly.
-One of the disadvantages of an exposed hammer spur is the tendency to get caught on items such as clothing; covering (shrouding, bobbing) the hammer by removing the spur reduces this tendency.
+Although it may not literally lack a hammer, it lacks an external hammer that the user can manipulate directly.
+One of the disadvantages of an exposed hammer spur is the tendency for it to get caught on items such as clothing; covering (shrouding or bobbing) the hammer by removing the hammer spur reduces this from occurring.

-Early hammerless designs
+Early hammerless firearms

 Early caplock firearms, patterned after their flintlock ancestors, had exposed hammers.
-The conversion was done by replacing the flash pan with a nipple for a percussion cap, and the flintlock's cock with a hammer to crush the cap and ignite the powder.
-The hammer was on the side of the firearm, easily reached for priming and cocking.
+The conversion was done by replacing the flash pan with a nipple for a percussion cap, and the flintlock's cock with a hammer to crush the metallic cap and ignite the powder.
+The hammer was on the side of the firearm, which is easily reached for priming and cocking.

-The earliest cartridge firearms simply copied the older style of action; the .45-70 "Trapdoor" rifle and most early cartridge double-barreled shotguns are good examples of this.
+The earliest cartridge firearms simply copied the older style of action; the Springfield Model 1873 "Trapdoor" rifle and most early cartridge double-barreled shotguns and double-barreled rifles are good examples of this.
 In these designs, the loading of the cartridge(s) and the cocking of the hammer(s) were separate operations.
-While rifles evolved quickly away from these early breech loading designs, the double-barrelled shotgun retained its popularity, and, for some time, its exposed hammers.
+While rifles evolved quickly away from these early breech loading designs, the double-barrelled shotgun and the double rifle retained its popularity, and for some time, its exposed hammers.

 First produced by British gunmaker George Daw 1862, but his model was not a success.
-However it inspired other models by a number of makers using trigger-plate designs by Green (1868), Murcott (1871) Gibbs and Pitt (1873) and F.B.
+However it inspired other models by a number of makers using trigger-plate designs by Green (1868), Murcott (1871) Gibbs and Pitt (1873), and F.B.
 Woodward in (1876).
 The first American inventor was Daniel Myron LeFever in 1878.
 It used internal strikers that were cocked manually, but in 1883, he developed a version that cocked the strikers automatically as the action was closed.
-This type of hammerless action, or the similar cock-on-open variation, is nearly universal in modern American double-barrel shotguns.
+This type of hammerless action, or the similar cock-on-open variation, is nearly universal in the majority of modern American double-barrel shotguns.